uebelsetzer/NMT4AlbanianNormalisation/README.md

 This repository contains scripts, datasets and results related to the paper:

 > Zilio, L. and Kabashi, B. (2024) Using neural machine translation for normalising historical documents.
-In _EURALEX 2024_. (to appear)
+In _Lexicography and Semantics.
+Proceedings of the XXI EURALEX International Congress_.
+Institute for the Croatian Language. (https://euralex.org/wp-content/themes/euralex/proceedings/Euralex%202024/EURALEX2024_Pr_p827-839_Zilio-Kabashi.pdf.pdf)

 ## Basic requirements for running the scripts in this repository